How To Make A Product Specification Sheet For Your FBA Product // Step-By-Step Guide

 CNC, 3D Printing, and more

 3D Printing is more complex than people think; a trained individual must design a digital model using specialized software.
 They then must upload the file to the printer and let it run.
 CNC works under a similar concept; however, the machine carves the object from existing material, while a 3-D printer creates it from scratch.
-Designing files and digital models are similar, so expect to pay someone to do this if you need this for your product.
+Designing files and digital models are similar, so expect to pay someone to do this if you need it for your product.

 Please Make It So It Can Be Manufactured.